Get started with deployment pipelines

 After the pipeline is created, you can share it with other users or delete it.
 When you share a pipeline with others, the users you share the pipeline with will be given access to the pipeline.
 Pipeline access enables users to view, share, edit, and delete the pipeline.

-Step 2 - Assign a workspace to a deployment pipeline
+Step 2 - Assign a workspace

 After creating a pipeline, you need to add the content you want to manage to the pipeline.
 Adding content to the pipeline is done by assigning a workspace to the pipeline stage.
 You can assign a workspace to any stage.